thunderheadone/one-sdk-android/TROUBLESHOOTING-GUIDE.md

 For more information on Gradle Project Properties please see [the documentation](https://docs.gradle.org/current/userguide/build_environment.html#sec:project_properties).

-## Error Codes and Resolutions
+## Error codes and resolutions

 ### 14019: Non Adaptive Icon is not set.
-Android Api 26 push notifications will not be shown if this is not set.
+Android Api 26 push notifications will not be shown if this is not set

 Android (O)reo, Api 26, shipped with a platform bug relating to Adaptive Icons and Notifications.
 The bug can be seen [here](https://issuetracker.google.com/issues/68716460).
 The issue was resolved in Api 27 however it was not back ported to the original Oreo Api 26 platform.